Andrea Modica: Work

 Modica's most known work is Treadwell.
-From 1986 to 2001, she staged and photographed a young girl named Barbara and her family in upstate New York with an 8x10 view camera, following the family from farmhouse to farmhouse in the town of Treadwell.
+From 1986 to 2001, she staged and photographed a young girl named Barbara and her family in upstate New York with an 8x10 view camera, following the family from farmhouse to farmhouse in and around the town of Treadwell, New York.
 Chronicle Books published the work in book form in 1996.
 She continued to photograph Barbara until her death in 2001 from childhood diabetes.
 The work from the later period of Barbara's life was published by Nazraeli Press in 2004.
+Nazraeli Press also published Human Being, a series of 19th century human skulls that were unearthed at a mental hospital in Pueblo, Colorado.